Imarok/boot_slack_bot/README.md

 ## Usage

-First , you create a `boot_slack_bot.rb` in your config/initializers :
+First, you create a `boot_slack_bot.rb` in your config/initializers:

 ```ruby
 BootSlackBot.configure do |config|